oymotion/gForceSDKArduino/README.md

 	$ git submodule foreach git pull

-	Complete these two steps to obtain the complete project documentation
+	Complete these two steps to obtain the complete project documentation,The submodule should be located "gForceSDKArduino" -> "src" ,including 'gForceSDKEmbedded.git' all files,if no, Please download and add 'gForceSDKEmbedded.git' to the above location  by yourself.

 2. Importing the gForce SDK for Arduino